 - Optimised power plant performance

-- Cost effective management of operation and maintenance activities and optimised power plant lifetime costs
+- Cost-effective management of operation and maintenance activities and optimised power plant lifetime costs

 - Management of EPC training and provision of Fortum’s O&M training to ensure motivated and multi-skilled staff

 - Fortum’s Integrated Management System (IMS) based on TOPGen® concept in use at the plant.
-TOPGen® concept is a combination of organisational excellence, open leadership, multiskilled persons and technical expertise and fulfills the ISO quality certificate requirements.
+TOPGen® concept is a combination of organisational excellence, open leadership, multiskilled persons and technical expertise and fulfils the ISO quality certificate requirements.

 - Fortum O&M management tools in place ensuring the business is effectively & efficiently managed